Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Experiments

 \textbf{Targeted Models.} We empirically validated PSKV using six suffix attacks on five target LLMs, which are: \textbf{Vicuna-7B-v1.5}~\citep{lmsys2023vicuna}, \textbf{Llama-2-7B-Chat}~\citep{touvron2023llama}, \textbf{Llama-3-8B-Instruct}~\citep{grattafiori2024llama3}, \textbf{Mistral-7B-Instruct-v0.3}~\citep{jiang2023mistral7b}, and \textbf{Qwen2.5-7B-Instruct}~\citep{qwen2025qwen25}.

-\textbf{Suffix jailbreak attacks.} We benchmark how our PSKV can improve the efficiency of conducting six common suffix jailbreak attacks from two families.
-Specifically, \textbf{GCG}~\citep{zou2023universal}, \textbf{GCQ}~\citep{hayase2024query}, \textbf{Zhu's AutoDAN}~\citep{zhu2023autodan}, and \textbf{BEAST}~\citep{sadasivan2024fast} are from the family of optimization-based attacks, which aim to search for jailbreak suffixes using various discrete optimization techniques. \textbf{AmpleGCG}~\citep{liao2024amplegcg} and \textbf{AdvPrompter}~\citep{paulus2024advprompter} are from the family of model-based attacks, which aim to train LLM-based generators to directly generate jailbreak suffixes for given harmful instructions.
-Please refer to Appendix~\ref{app:jailbreak-impl} for detailed settings of all other hyperparameters of all attacks.
-All of the methods were benchmarked on 2 80GB A100 GPUs.
+\textbf{Suffix jailbreak attacks.} We benchmark how PSKV improves the efficiency of evaluating six common suffix-based jailbreak methods from two families.
+Specifically, \textbf{GCG}~\citep{zou2023universal}, \textbf{GCQ}~\citep{hayase2024query}, \textbf{Zhu's AutoDAN}~\citep{zhu2023autodan} (abbreviated as \textbf{AutoDAN} hereafter), and \textbf{BEAST}~\citep{sadasivan2024fast} are from the family of optimization-based attacks, which aim to search for jailbreak suffixes using various discrete optimization techniques. \textbf{AmpleGCG}~\citep{liao2024amplegcg} and \textbf{AdvPrompter}~\citep{paulus2024advprompter} are from the family of model-based attacks, which aim to train LLM-based generators to directly generate jailbreak suffixes for given harmful instructions.
+Detailed hyperparameters for all attacks are provided in Appendix~\ref{app:jailbreak-impl}.
+Unless otherwise specified, all experiments are run on two NVIDIA A100 GPUs.
+We report wall-clock time and aggregate peak GPU memory across the two GPUs.

 \textbf{Evaluation metrics.} For the attack performance evaluation, we report the \textbf{Attack Success Rate (ASR)}, defined as the percentage of successful jailbreak attacks on the safety dataset.
-Please refer to App.~\ref{app:jailbreak-impl} for details.
+Please refer to Appendix~\ref{app:jailbreak-impl} for details.
 For attack efficiency evaluation, we adopt memory consumption in gigabytes (GB) and execution time in minutes as the metrics.

-\textbf{Baseline acceleration methods.} Our experiments evaluate the effectiveness of our proposed \textit{PSKV} by comparing it against two alternatives: a baseline implementation where \textbf{no specific acceleration method is deployed} (which we denote as \textbf{None}), and an implementation using a \textbf{Standard KV Cache}.
+\textbf{Baseline acceleration methods.} Our experiments evaluate the effectiveness of our proposed \textit{PSKV} by comparing it against two alternatives: a baseline implementation where \textbf{no specific acceleration method is deployed} (denoted as \textbf{None}), and an implementation using a \textbf{Standard KV Cache}.